tsbreuer/osu-auto-host/README.md

 # AutoHost for osu!
 A bot for osu! multiplayer to allow automatic beatmap rotation.
 This software was created to test capabilities of ekgame's [Bancho client framework](https://github.com/ekgame/bancho-client) project *(Please note these links do not work with the current bot, for such look down the readme)*.

-*This bot was originally done by ekgame and i've got his permission to modify it.
-All API's and dependency used are also made by him but contain some slight modifications*
+*This bot was originally done by ekgame and I've got his permission to modify it.
+All API's and dependencies used are also made by him but contain some slight modifications*

  **  Please get permissiom from peppy by emailing him or accounts@ppy.sh for creating a bot account.
-Doing so without it is against the rules and multiaccounting.
-Ignoring this may get you restricted**
+Creating a bot account without peppy's permission is considered multiaccounting and will most likely end up with your account being restricted.**

 ## When does a game start?

 Before starting a game, the bot will wait 2 minutes (3 if someone requests for time) for everyone to get ready.
 If everyone is ready before the time runs out - the game will start instantly.
 If about 70% people are ready when the timer runs out - the game will be force-started.

-Alternatively, players can use !ready to be counted as ready instead of clicking on "ready" button ingame.
+Alternatively, players can use `!ready` to be counted as ready instead of clicking on "ready" button ingame.

 ## Interaction